its-d/terraform-aws-eks-microservice-framework/README.md

 Important behavioral note (default flow)
 - The `modules/storage` module creates the EFS file system, mount targets, and access point when deployed.
 The root `main.tf` instantiates `module.storage` and passes its outputs to `module.grafana`.
-- Do NOT set `efs_file_system_id` or `efs_access_point_id` in `env/<env>/terraform.tfvars` for the default workflow — these IDs are produced by Terraform and exposed as module outputs.
-- If you intentionally want to reuse an external EFS created outside this repo, that is an advanced workflow: you must update module usage or supply optional variables to accept external IDs.

 What is created (when storage is enabled)
 - `aws_efs_file_system`